 Dear Voter,

-For over 15 years, I have campaigned for a more equal society and I have delivered results.
+For over 15 years, I have campaigned for a better society and I have delivered results.
 As the national Head of Mobilisation for Together for Yes in 2018, I helped deliver overwhelming support for reproductive rights.
 As President of the Union of Students in Ireland, I led the student campaign for marriage equality which registered 30,000 voters in advance of the referendum in 2015.
 I have a track record on campaigning for housing rights, a more accessible education system and for climate action.

 Míle Buíochas,